brucala/Deneb.jl/docs/src/themes.md

 ## Changing the theme

-The method `set_theme!` changes the theme during the lenght of your Julia session.
-For instance, the theme `:empty` disables the toplovel `config` so Vega-Lite's defaults are used:
+The method `set_theme!` changes the theme during the length of your Julia session.
+For instance, the theme `:empty` disables the toplevel `config` so Vega-Lite's defaults are used:
 ```@example themes
 set_theme!(:empty)
 print_theme()